learning-image-synthesis/sp22/_assignments/hw3.md

 hide_from_announcments: true
 ---

-{% include image.html url="/static_files/assignments/hw3/teaser.jpg" %}
+{% include image.html url="/static_files/assignments/hw3/cats.png" %}
 ## Introduction
 In this assignment, you’ll get hands-on experience coding and training GANs.
 This assignment is divided into two parts: in the first part, we will implement a specific type of GAN designed to process images, called a Deep Convolutional GAN (DCGAN).
 We’ll train the DCGAN to generate dome grumpy cats from samples of random noise.
 In the second part, we will implement a more complex GAN architecture called CycleGAN, which was designed for the task of image-to-image translation (described in more detail in Part 2).
 We’ll train the CycleGAN to convert between different types of two kinds of cats (Grumpy and Russian Blue).
 In both parts, you’ll gain experience implementing GANs by writing code for the generator, discriminator, and training loop, for each model.
 Code and data can be found [here](/static_files/assignments/hw3/16726_s21_hw3-main.zip).
+Our slides on this assignment are [here](/static_files/assignments/hw3/hw3_pptx.pptx).

 ## Part 1: Deep Convolutional GAN
 For the first part of this assignment, we will implement a Deep Convolutional GAN (DCGAN).
 A DCGAN is simply a GAN that uses a convolutional neural network as the discriminator, and a network composed of transposed convolutions as the generator.
 To implement the DCGAN, we need to specify three things: 1) the generator, 2) the discriminator, and 3) the training procedure.
 We will develop each of these three components in the following subsections.

-### Implement Data Augmentation [10%]
+### Implement Data Augmentation [10 points]
 DCGAN will perform poorly without data augmentation on small sized dataset because the discriminator can easily overfit to real dataset.
 To rescue, we need to add some data augmentation such as random crop and random horizontal flip.
 You need to fill in deluxe version of data augmentation in   `data_loader.py`.
 We provide some script for you to begin with.
 You need to compose them into a transform object which is passed to CustomDataset.
 ```angular2html